 There have been a number of papers, editorials, and blogs recently attempting to redefine and re-evaluate the role of manual therapy which I have discussed before.
-However, another one has just come out from the Orthopaedic Division of the Canadian Physiotherapy Association here again attempting to redefine the role of manual therapy in physio, and my colleague Greg Lehman has already given his considered views on it here.
-However, I want to add my own slightly more opinionated views on this and on the topic of manual therapy in healthcare again.
+However, another one has just come out from the Orthopaedic Division of the Canadian Physiotherapy Association here again attempting to redefine the role of manual therapy in physio, and my Canadian colleague Greg Lehman has already given his considered views on it here.
+However, I want to add my own slightly more opinionated and robust views on this and on the topic of manual therapy in healthcare again.

 This is utter nonsense and a common tactic that many manual therapists use when their interventions are criticised.
 They often complain about being victimised or attacked personally when others question manual therapy and its effectiveness.
-I wish more manual therapists could separate their identities from their interventions and learn to tolerate different views and opinions better.
+I really do wish more manual therapists could separate their identities from their interventions and learn to tolerate different views and opinions better.

 When it comes to manual therapy there are four key areas that I will continue to challenge, question and ‘bicker’ about both publicly and privately.
 These are its elitist attitude, its notion of skill, its financial incentives and finally its belief of effectiveness

-Unfortunately, there is still a strong culture within physiotherapy all over the world that the more qualified and skilled in manual therapy you are, the more qualified and skilled physiotherapist you are.
+Unfortunately, there is still a strong culture within physiotherapy all over the world that the more qualified and skilled in manual therapy you are, the more skilled physiotherapist you are.
 This is utter bull shit.
 Nothing winds me up more than some pompous spine pusher thinking they are a better physio than me just because they do more manual therapy than me.

 Being an ‘elite’ physio has NOTHING to do with how well you can massage or manipulate patients, and this needs to be promoted more.